U.S. solar stocks rise on Biden's clean energy focus in pre-election debate

 (Reuters) - U.S. solar stocks rose on Friday after U.S. Democratic presidential candidate Joe Biden said in the final pre-election debate on Thursday night that if elected he plans to transition to a more climate-friendly economy.

-Shares of Renesola Ltd, Jinkosolar Holding Co Ltd, Canadian Solar Inc and SunPower Corp were up between 2% and 3% in premarket trading.
+Shares of Renesola Ltd SOL.N, Jinkosolar Holding Co Ltd JKS.N, Canadian Solar Inc CSIQ.O and SunPower Corp SPWR.O were up between 2% and 3% in premarket trading.

 Biden and President Donald Trump were asked at their matchup in Nashville, Tennessee, what they would do to combat climate change - the first time in a presidential debate they were not asked if they believed in it or not.